The CooperRiis Approach

 Our Philosophy: Mind & Heart Working Together

 Our unique recovery model emphasizes a personalized approach to care, combining trusted clinical therapies, Community Work & Service, education, and Integrative Wellness programming.
-With guidance through a resident’s ‘Dream Statemen’, mental health recovery through a healing community, and renewed hope and independence through transitional living, CooperRiis is here to help people achieve their highest levels of functioning and fulfillment.
+With guidance through a resident’s ‘Dream Statemen’, mental health recovery through a healing community, and renewed hope and independence through transitional living, CooperRiis is here to help people achieve their highest functioning and fulfillment levels.

 Recovery through a Healing Community

 At CooperRiis, we believe in human potential and not defining people by a mental health diagnosis.
-Our approach to clinical care is grounded in a supportive community with traditional psychotherapy and group therapies, optimized medication use, and education to guide residents toward personal long-term care management.
+Our clinical care approach is grounded in a supportive community with traditional psychotherapy and group therapies, optimized medication use, and education to guide residents toward personal long-term care management.

-Our Community Work & Service Program is rooted in the healing power of social engagement and being a part of a community.
+Our Community Work & Service Program is rooted in social engagement’s healing power and being a part of a community.
 Residents spend 15-20 hours a week working as part of a team that contributes to the daily life and functioning of the CooperRiis community.

 Our Integrative Wellness Program supports an individual’s recovery through optimal nutrition, fitness goal-setting, and mindfulness practices.
 Over time, these experiences help inspire and guide residents to better self-awareness and care for lifelong wellbeing.